cazyw/spotify-playlist-backup/README.md

 * a normal account (as a Spotify user) and a developer account on Spotify
 * a Heroku account and CLI (if deploying to Heroku)

-An overview of Spotify Web API setup: https://developer.spotify.com/web-api/ An overview of deploying to Heroku: https://devcenter.heroku.com/articles/deploying-nodejs/
+An overview of Spotify Web API setup: https://developer.spotify.com/web-api/ and deploying to Heroku: https://devcenter.heroku.com/articles/deploying-nodejs/

 ## Steps